-Sense of belongingness and extended use of technology
+Sense of belonging and extended use of technology

-It is important that the place the occupier chooses gives a sense of belongingness, trust and efficiency to the employees as well as the owners.
-Many of the corporates are aware of the fact and are investing in emerging technologies like automation and robotics.
+It is important that the place the occupier chooses gives a sense of belonging, trust and efficiency to the employees as well as the owners.
+Many of the corporate are aware of the fact and are investing in emerging technologies like automation and robotics.
 For instance, Amazon which invested in a robotic company, Kiva Systems in 2012, has more than 45,000 robots in various centres.